Neshedil Qadin: Widowhood

 After Isma'il Pasha's death in 1895, Neshedil's health deteriorated, and after months of sick nursing, to fall seriously ill.
 She eventually recovered, but remained an invalid for the rest of her life.
 Henceforth she dedicated herself entirely to her daughters and, later, to her grandchildren.
 After both daughters were married and settled in their own homes, she used to live with either one or the other, but chiefly with the elder, who needed her companionship more.
 She traveled a great deal on the European continent, with one or both of her daughters, to various spas or towns famous for their doctors, notably in Switzerland.
 She and her daughter Emina were always under doctor's orders, seeking the health which eluded them.

 Death

-Neshedil Qadin died in Nice, France, on 30 January 1924, and was buried at the Khedival Mausoleum, Al-Rifa'i Mosque, Cairo, Egypt.
-Neshedil's tomb sits in the center of the mausoleum flanked by the tombs of her two daughters.
+Neshedil Qadin died in Nice, France, on 30 January 1924, during an operation and was buried at Housh Tahir Pasha, her grandson.
+The graveyard was later nationalised and is managed by the endowment ministry.
+Various other families have rented it out.
+Neshedil's tomb sits in the center of the mausoleum flanked by the tombs of her two daughters and son-in-law.

+In popular culture

+In the 2014 Egyptian historical drama series Saraya Abdeen, Neshedil is portrayed by Egyptian actress Ghada Adel.